jdehlin/CacheSleeve/README.md

 All cache invalidation is synced across all connected servers.
 Remove a cache item on one server and it will automatically be invalidated on all servers.

-This invalidation also works for keys which expire due to an expiration date and for parent/child relationships.
+This invalidation also works for keys which are invalidated due to an expiration date/time and for parent/child relationships.

 ### Cache Dependency